imixs/imixs-marty/doc/team/spaceplugin.md

 ## Unique Name

-A process or a space has a unique name attribute 'txtname'.
+A process or a space has a unique name attribute `name`.
 If the name provided by the user is already taken the plugin throws a PluginException.

 ## Archived Spaces